awalterschulze/blog/content/post/monads-for-goprogrammers.md

   - A channel: `<-chan T` is a container, like a pipe which contains water;
   - A pointer: `*T` is a container that may be empty or contain one item;
   - A function: `func(A) T` is a container, like a lock box, that first needs a key, before you can see the item;
-  - Multiple return values: `func() (T, error)` is a container that possibly contains one item, while we can see the error as part of the container.
+  - Multiple return values: `func() (T, error)` is a container that possibly contains one item.
+We can see the error as part of the container.
 From here on we will refer to `(T, error)` as a tuple.

 > Non Go programmers: Go does not have algebraic data types or union types.
 This means that instead of a function returning a value `or` an error, we Go programmers return a value `and` an error, where one of them is typically nil.
 Sometimes we break the convention and return a value and an error, where both are not nil, just to try and confuse one another.
 Oh we have fun.